CyberSpaceBoy/backups-s3-sse/README.md

 # backups-s3-sse

-> A simple backup and restore process using Python and S3-compatible SSE encryption :)
+> A simple backup and restore process built with Python using SSE encryption and S3-compatible service :)

 ## Dependencies